jbirddog/git-debranch/README.md

 be deleted.
 This list is presented using `$EDITOR`.
 If the environment variable is not set `vi` is used as the fallback.

+*Please note `git fetch -p` is run before the branch list is presented.*

 ## Editing the Branch List

 When `$EDITOR` is invoked, it will contain a series of lines.
 Comment lines begin with `#` and any line that